 If you are traveling outside the U.S., you will need the following documents in order to re-enter.
 Check each item in the list below for more detailed information.
 Please note:

-- You should carefully review your documents before leaving the U.S. to ensure they are valid and that you are carrying them with you.
-If you forgot your document or you left the U.S. without getting your I-20 signed, you will receive a Form I-515A (see Valid Re-Entry Signature below) and need to contact ISSS to get a new or signed I-20.
+- Before leaving the U.S., review your travel documents to ensure they are valid and that they are in your carry-on luggage.
+If you forgot your documents or you return to the U.S. without getting your I-20 signed, you will receive a Form I-515A (see Valid Re-Entry Signature below) and need to contact ISSS to get a new or signed I-20.

 - If you have dependents, they are allowed to travel with or without you.
 They will need to bring certain documentation when traveling.